 The future is looking good for me and my girls.
-I'm doing an eight-week course called Emotionally Healthy Relationships, which is part of the centre's wraparound services.
+I'm doing an eight-week course called Emotionally Healthy Relationships which is part of the centre's wraparound services.
 My eldest has been to the Blue Mountain Adventure Centre and it really grew her confidence and leadership skills.
 The younger ones will go on camps in the future.
 We are all part of the church.
-Friendship and belonging are what we've found.
-I call it my Army family.
-We are flourishing-and it all started with a food parcel.'
+We love our new hometown, and we are flourishing as a family.'